twinfoundation/federated-catalogue/packages/fed-catalogue-models/docs/reference/interfaces/IFederatedCatalogue.md

 > **registerComplianceCredential**(`credential`): `Promise`\<`void`\>

-Registers a compliance Credential to the service.
+Registers a Participant's compliance Credential to the service.

 #### Parameters